Deducteam/personoj/specs/tools/prelude/README.md

 The theories of the Prelude are registered in the file `theories`.
 In this file, each line is a theory.
-One-line comments can be inserted with character `#` *at the beginning of the file*.
+One-line comments can be inserted with character `#` *at the beginning of the line*.
 If a theory name is prefixed with a dash `-`, the theory is not translated nor type-checked.
-Instead, an empty file can be created with the name of the theory using `mk_dummy.sh`.
+Instead, an empty file is created with the name of the theory by `mk_dummy.sh`.
 This allows to translate and type check theories that are defined further in the prelude, but do not depend on them, as theories of prelude require (syntactically) all previous prelude theories.